jakerudolph/matlab_standards/matlab_standards.md

 **Description:** The name of the reviewer **MUST** be documented in the code header.

-**Rationale:** This ensures that new code has been properly reviewed and provides a second contact person who is familiar with the code.
+**Rationale:** This ensures that new code has been properly reviewed and provides a second contact person who is familiar with the code changes.

 ## Release Procedure

-**Description:** Code release **MUST** be done in conjunction with the Controls Deputy, following this procedure:
+**Description:** If code review was required (and has already been completed), code release **MUST** be done in conjunction with the Controls Deputy, following this procedure:
 1. Create a software job in the existing CATER to release the code.
 Fill out all sections in detail (release date/time, test plan, backout plan etc.).
 2. Request approval from the Controls Deputy (CD).
-3. The CD will verify code review is complete, review the release plan and provide CD Approval through CATER.
+3. The CD will review the release plan and provide CD Approval through CATER as part of their normal planning process.
 4. Once CD has provided approval, software may be deployed to production.

 **Rationale:** A standardized release procedure with proper planning helps to ensure a smooth code release process that minimizes the chance of unexpected issues.